In the Bedroom-2001

 There is so much atmosphere to embrace with pumpkins, masks, and trick-or-treaters nestled seemingly safe in a small town ripe for the picking by a knife-wielding maniac.

-By 1988 though, the slasher genre had severely waned and felt quite redundant with watered-down sequels and copycat patterns resulting in a stale crop of films.
+By 1988, though, the slasher genre had severely waned, feeling redundant amid watered-down sequels and copycat patterns, resulting in a stale crop of films.

-Halloween 4: The Return of Michael Meyers (1988) is an okay film and a worthy entry to the franchise.
-It is most notable for fixing what many fans thought was a terrible mistake.
+Halloween 4: The Return of Michael Myers (1988) is an okay film and a worthy entry to the franchise.
+It is most notable for correcting what many fans considered a terrible mistake.

-Halloween III: Season of the Witch (1982) omitted maniacal Michael Meyers entirely which made many fans seeth with rage, so Part 4 corrects this miss by adding his name to the title card.
+Halloween III: Season of the Witch (1982) omitted maniacal Michael Myers entirely, which made many fans seethe with rage, so Part 4 corrects this miss by adding his name to the title card.

-John Carpenter and Debra Hill, the main contributors to the original Halloween (1978) were not involved so executive producer Moustapha Akkad went for a conventional and safe route, creating a standard slice em and dice em affair.
+John Carpenter and Debra Hill, the main contributors to the original Halloween (1978), were not involved, so executive producer Moustapha Akkad went for a conventional, safe route, creating a standard slice-em-and-dice-em affair.

-The allegedly comatose Michael Myers (George P. Wilbur) is being transferred from one hospital to another, but he wakes up when the ambulance crew chatter about his surviving niece, Jamie (Danielle Harris).
+The allegedly comatose Michael Myers (George P. Wilbur) is being transferred from one hospital to another.
+Still, he wakes up when the ambulance crew chatters about his surviving niece, Jamie (Danielle Harris).

-Meanwhile, the ever-cautious Dr. Loomis (Donald Pleasence) remains on the killer’s path intent to destroy the monster once and for all.
+Meanwhile, the ever-cautious Dr. Loomis (Donald Pleasence) remains on the killer’s path, intent on destroying the monster once and for all.

-The overall tone of Halloween 4: The Return of Michael Meyers is by the numbers providing an offering that would only satisfy fans of the franchise and not dare ruffle any feathers or acquire new fanatics.
+The overall tone of Halloween 4: The Return of Michael Myers is by-the-numbers, offering an experience that would satisfy only fans of the franchise and would not dare ruffle any feathers or attract new fanatics.

-There are no points given for originality but that’s not necessarily a bad thing.
-After all, Haloween III tried to reinvent the wheel and was largely derided for its efforts.
+There are no points given for originality, but that’s not necessarily a bad thing.
+After all, Halloween III tried to reinvent the wheel and was largely derided for its efforts.

-Meyers is front and center with his pointy butcher knife and hulking frame, and that’s pleasing and comforting.
-The mask is a bit paler and his height shorter but it’s the same Michael we all know and love.
+Myers is front and center with his pointy butcher knife and hulking frame, and that’s pleasing and comforting.
+The mask is a bit paler and his height shorter, but it’s the same Michael we all know and love.

-Missing is Jamie Lee Curtis as Laurie Strode, presumed to have died, but the return of Pleasence is a major win as he takes center stage and has more screen time than he has ever had as Loomis.
-Scarred and looking older and more withered, his determination is even stronger to best Meyers.
+Missing is Jamie Lee Curtis as Laurie Strode, presumed dead, but the return of Pleasence is a major win, as he takes center stage and has more screen time than he ever has as Loomis.
+Scarred and looking older and more withered, he is even more determined to best Myers.

 In a neat little twist, Michael looks to pass his killing baton to his niece as she attempts to butcher her stepmom, similar to what Michael did to his sister many years earlier.